HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-radiotherapy-course-summary-intro.md

 At the phase level, each phase consists of a set of identical fractions.
 In this context, identical means that each fraction uses the same modality, technique, dose per fraction, and is applied to the same treatment volume or volumes.
 Because of their spatial relationship or the technique used, all treatment volumes do not necessarily receive the same total dose during a phase.
 Phases may occur in parallel, overlap, or in alternating temporal patterns.

+### Conformance

+Procedure resources whose code is `mcode-radiotherapy-course-summary` (code system `http://hl7.org/fhir/us/mcode/CodeSystem/mcode-resource-identifier-cs`) MUST conform to this profile.
+Beyond this requirement, a producer of resources SHOULD ensure that any resource instance associated with an [mCODE patient] that would reasonably be expected to conform to this profile SHOULD be published in this form.
+Any resource intended to conform to this profile SHOULD populate `meta.profile` accordingly.

 {% include markdown-link-references.md %}